Gorgonocephalus arcticus: Feeding

-G. arcticus is a suspension feeder and feeds by extending its arms vertically into the water column in search of food.
+Gorgonocephalus arcticus is a suspension feeder and feeds by extending its arms vertically into the water column in search of food.
 G. arcticus feed on planktonic organisms such as zooplankton and micronekton.
 Unlike other observed basket stars that only feed at night, G. arcticus was observed feeding by day.
 This act of actively extending their arms into the water column does not make them passive consumers of plankton; they also are able to actively trap prey.
 Gorgonocephalus arcticus is associated with dwelling on hard substrates and create islands of similar hard substrate fauna when surrounded by unsuitable sandy substrates such as in the Fiords surrounding Baffin Island in Canada.
 For larger particles, G. arcticus stars wave the tips of their outstretched arms to catch plankton in the current by entangling them in rings of hooks that encircle the arms.
 Once the arms come into contact with these larger plankton, they curled inwards to further ensnare the prey.

 The direct response to the stimulus of a prey item is for the coiling of the arm that come into contact with the prey while other nearby tendrils curve towards this arm to further trap the prey.
 The upper extensions of the arms are more flexible than the lower parts of the extremities so they are more effective at ensnaring prey.
 Basket stars like all other echinoderms have tube feet; however the tube feet did not seem to be involved in removing large plankton from the water for they only extend a short distance, approximately 1 mm, into the water column.
 Tube feet along with girdle hooks and spines are used to move the captured particles towards the oral surface.
 The girdle hooks are made of calcite and in reality are curved ossicles attached by ligaments to a boss suggesting that they are spines adapted to restrain prey items.
 The entire length of the arm is covered in lateral spines that increase in size and number from the tip towards the base.
 The spines are connected to ossicles by tendons.
 Though there is no muscle tissue connected to the ligaments connecting the spines and girdle hooks their main purpose is hypothesized to help contain prey as the arm coils into a curl to bring the prey to the mouth.

 Ecology

-Basket Stars can be found anywhere from the Arctic to Cape Cod.
-They live on a variety of bottoms from sib-tidal to more than 1200m.
+Basket stars can be found anywhere from the Arctic to Cape Cod.
+They live on a variety of bottoms from sub-tidal to more than 1200m.

 Basket stars are found in all marine habitats.
 They are usually found on muddy or sea bottoms as well as on hard substrates.
 They can tolerate low levels of salt concentration in the water.